netzer-git/FamilyTrader/README.md

 - money - amount of available money the bot have at this point.
 - stocks - amount of owned stocks the bot have at this point.
 - value - current stock value.
-- time - a list of [current_day, last_day] where current_day is changing every day and last_day will be the last day of the game.
+- metadata - a dictionary of multiple available values the game gives as metadata.
+Where "current_day" key is changing daily and "last_day" key will be the last day of the game.

 Returning 0 will indicate no change. for any other number N, the bot will sell N stocks from the bot owned stocks, gaining N*value money.
 In the last day, all bots need to sell all of their stock, since stocks do not worth anything at the end of the game.